willkg/douglas/docs/comments.rst

 Comments plugin
 ===============

-Pyblosxom comes with a comments plugin that has a series of features, but also has some issues and isn't trivial to set up.
+Douglas comes with a comments plugin that has a series of features, but also has some issues and isn't trivial to set up.

 Pros:

 * it's entirely in your control
 * you can extend and modify it to meet your needs
-* a lot of Pyblosxom users use it
+* a lot of Douglas users use it

 Cons: